Ponds

 It is now a valued wildlife area, although control of vegetation is necessary.
 For many years this was undertaken by local Scout groups, but silt deposition has become a major problem.
 In the late 1980s following a local campaign, MHPS was able to have much of this silt removed leading to improvements in the flora and fauna.

-However, fencing and the strong growth of self-sown trees has led to excessive shading and encroachment.
-Together with oil and particle pollution of the water caused by the increased traffic on The Ridgeway this has meant that once again, there has been a marked reduction in wildlife.
-MHPS has drawn up proposals to combat these problems and hopes that work will be carried out in 2023/4.
+However, fencing and the strong growth of self-sown trees has led to excessive shading, leaf fall and encroachment leading to the loss of marginal aquatic vegetation and reed beds which are necessary to support a diverse range of vertebrates and invertebrates.
+Together with oil and particle pollution of the water caused by increased traffic on The Ridgeway, this has meant that once again, there has been a marked reduction in the pond’s wildlife diversity.